-Effective on October 27, 2023, Mr. Krzysztof Kaczmarczyk and Mr. Tom Jacobsson were re-elected as independent non-executive directors.
+Directors have annual terms of duty and serve until the successors are duly elected.
+Preferred shareholders have the right to appoint certain directors.
+Effective on June 18, 2024, Mr. Krzysztof Kaczmarczyk and Mr. Tom Jacobsson were re-elected as independent non-executive directors.
 In connection with the election of members of the Board of Directors by the Annual General Meeting, Mr. John Salter was elected to serve as the Series A Director for the next term, and Mr. Henric Suuronen and Mr. Anton Gauffin to serve as the Series B Directors for the next term.

-After these changes, as at December 31, 2023 and as at the date of signing of these financial statements, the composition of the Company's Board of Directors was the following:
+As at December 31, 2023, as well as at December 31, 2024 and as at the date of signing of these separate financial statements, the composition of the Company's Board of Directors was the following: